The Complete State Of Florida Payroll & Payroll Taxes Guide

 Learn more about small business payroll deductions in our complete guide.

 Step 5: Process Payroll

 After determining all the tax withholdings and net pay, the next thing you need to turn your attention to is the methods for distributing the paychecks.
 You can choose to process the paycheck manually, tearing out check leaves from a dedicated checkbook and writing out the checks.
 A faster method is direct deposits, but that requires a one-time setup fee for each employee and a small transaction fee for each deposit.

-You can also outsource the paycheck distribution to a professional employment organization (POE), or use payroll software to completely automate the process.
+You can also outsource the paycheck distribution to a professional employment organization (PEO), or use payroll software to completely automate the process.

 Step 6: Don’t Forget To Keep Records